cybertec-postgresql/pgwatch2/docs/using_managed_services.rst

 ==================================

-Although all cloud service providers offer some kind of built-in instrumentation and graphs, they're mostly rather conservative in this are not to consume extra server resources and not to overflow and confuse beginners with too much information.
+Although all cloud service providers offer some kind of built-in instrumentation and graphs, they're mostly rather conservative in this as not to overconsume server resources and not to overflow and confuse beginners with too much information.
 So for advanced troubleshooting it might make sense to gather some additional metrics on your own, especially given that you can also easily add custom business metrics to pgwatch2 using plain SQL, for example to track the amount of incoming sales orders.
 Also with pgwatch2 / Grafana you have more freedom on the visual representation side and access to around